tipam/pi3d/ReadMe.rst

   relative to the window so limits movement for steering as used in the demos.

-  The installation of PIL or Pillow should be the same as for the Raspberry Pi above but you are more likely to need to manually install python3-numpy (or python-numpy)
+  The installation of PIL or Pillow should be the same as for the Raspberry Pi above but you are more likely to need to manually install python3-numpy.

   It is likely that pi3d will run on OSX but you might have to compile your own mesa libraries (though some seem to be available) Pi3d has